 The LG 24GL600F 1080p 144Hz 1ms gaming monitor also supports AMD FreeSync, which provides a variable refresh rate (VRR) if you have a compatible graphics card.
 FreeSync removes all screen tearing and stuttering as long as your FPS (Frames Per Second) rate is within the VRR range of 48-144Hz.

-The LG 24GL600F features an advanced and better-organized OSD (On-Screen Display) menu in comparison to LG’s previous generation displays while the navigation is effortless thanks to the joystick that’s placed beneath the bottom bezel of the screen.
+The LG 24GL600F features an advanced and better-organized OSD (On-Screen Display) menu in comparison to LG’s previous generation displays.
+At the same time, the navigation is effortless thanks to the joystick that’s placed beneath the bottom bezel of the screen.

 Gaming features include Black Stabilizer (increases visibility of objects in the dark without overexposing the bright areas), Crosshair (customizable crosshair overlays), Game Mode (pre-calibrated FPS and RTS picture presets, plus two customizable profiles), and Response Time/Overdrive (Off, Normal, Fast, Faster).